One Day Mt. Huashan Mini Group Tour

 ► Kind Note:

-At around 8:30, start to travel with other fellows about 1.5 hours by our private vehicle to Mt.
-Huashan, the most dangerous mountain in the world.
-On the way, get acquainted with what the Mountain is like and how we will tour around it with the guide’s elaborate explanation.
-Rest assured you will enjoy a pure tour without any stops to the tourist shops.
+Let’s travel about 1.5 hours by our comfortable vehicle to Mt.
+Huashan.
+Facing the Yellow River to the north, Qinling Mountains to the south, and Xi’an city to the west, it is known both domestically and internationally as the ‘the most dangerous mountain’.
+On the way, get acquainted with what the mountain is like and how we’ll tour around with the guide’s elaborate explanation.
+Rest assured you’ll enjoy a pure tour without any stops to the tourist shops.

 Mt.
 Huashan